 Hey everyone, Many of you have been asking recently about how I was diagnosed with hypermobility.
 The way our healthcare system works here in the US, a geneticist is the only type of specialist who can officially diagnose a hypermobility disorder.
 I actually had an unofficial diagnosis in 2019, because I ended up at a … Continue reading My genetics consultation for hypermobility

 Hey everyone, I originally put this post up on my social media, where I could just delete it right away if I changed my mind.
 But I was so moved by all of your comments, I decided to put it up here, too.
 I hope it resonates with you.
 I'm having a strange moment where, … Continue reading A bittersweet pause

 Hi everyone-- I just wrote this in response to a specific comment from a reader, however I thought it was so important, I wanted to put it in its own post.
 As you may know, in the past year I have finally begun to understand a genetic condition I now know has affected me throughout … Continue reading Knowledge is power: Find the right specialist who understands your issues

 Hi everyone, So this post picks up where my last post left off... where a doctor told me, at age 19, that I needed to "always keep your muscles strong... or else you're going to have a very difficult life."
-I didn't understand what he meant, didn't understand that sorrowful, grave look on his face. … Continue reading Strengthening, hypermobility, and “why you need to always keep your muscles strong”
+I didn't understand what he meant, didn't understand that sorrowful, grave look on his face. … Continue reading My hypermobility history, Part 2: “You need to always keep your muscles strong”

 Hello hello everyone!
 In this post I wanted to clarify another concept readers often ask me about.
 If you've read through my story, you probably know that a big turning point in my healing came in the summer of 2016.
 I had been struggling with SI joint dysfunction for five years at that point, and it … Continue reading Why I switched from chiropractor visits to the Muscle Energy Technique (and finally got better!).